Sharlottes/Informatis/README.md

 # Unit Information
-The mod displays some more unit, wave, core, tile status.
+This mod displays some more information about units, waves, cores and tiles.

-## ingame display
+## Ingame Display
-displays on left side, you can change status display by button.
+The display is located at the left side, although it is entirely possible to change it's location by pressing a button.

-### Unit Status
+### Unit Info
-shows unit name, armor, health, shield, items, commanded units, weapons, ammo and payload amount as possible as.
+Shows unit's name, the amount of armor, health, shields, ammo; transported items, controlled units, it's weapons and payload if possible.
 - [x] shrink size
     - [x] remove command part

 ### Wave Status
-shows unit amount for each waves. modifiable showed max wave on graphic setting.
+Shows the amount of unit relative for each wave.
+There is a setting to modify it.
 - [x] fix padding bug
-- [x] shows current, empty, previous wave too
+- [x] shows not only current, but next and previous waves as well

 ### Core Status
-shows core hp and location. you can move screen to click core icon.
+Shows core's health and coordinates.
+You can move the screen to click the core.
 - [x] remove "?" button
 - [x] fix health bar position

 ### Tile Status
-shows block, tile, overlay tile with its location.
+Shows blocks, tiles, or overlay tiles and their respective location.
 - [ ] add more info...

 ### hidden